List of informally named dinosaurs: Maojandino

-“Maojandino” is an informally named taxon of titanosaurid sauropod dinosaur from the Late Cretaceous Maastrichtian stage of Pakistan.
+"Maojandino" is an informally named taxon of titanosaurid sauropod dinosaur from the Late Cretaceous Maastrichtian stage of Pakistan.
 The intended type species is "Maojandino alami."

 Marisaurus

 "Marisaurus" (meaning "Mari lizard", for the Mari tribe of Pakistan) is an informal taxon of titanosaurian sauropod from the Late Cretaceous of Balochistan, western Pakistan.
-The type species is "M. jeffi", described by M. Sadiq Malkani in 2006, and it is based on tail vertebrae, found in the Maastrichtian-age Vitakri Member of the Pab Formation.
+The type species is "M. jeffi", described by Muhammad Sadiq Malkani in 2004, and it is based on tail vertebrae, found in the Maastrichtian-age Vitakri Member of the Pab Formation.
 Much additional material, including a partial skull, many vertebrae, and a few hindlimb bones, was referred to this genus.
 "Marisaurus" was assigned to "Balochisauridae" with "Sulaimanisaurus", although the family was used as a synonym of Saltasauridae.
 It was considered invalid by Wilson, Barrett and Carrano (2011).

+Maroccanoraptor

+"Maroccanoraptor" is an informal name suggested for a supposed unenlagiine theropod from the Kem Kem Formation of Morocco, however, it lacks the requirements to become a valid taxon, thus leaving it as a naked name.
+The intended type species is "M. elbegiensis", first described by Singer (2015) on the basis of a single coracoid.
+The fossil was later suggested to belong to a non-dinosaurian crocodyliform.

 Megacervixosaurus

-"Megacervixosaurus" (meaning "big neck lizard") is the informal name given to an as yet undescribed genus of herbivorous dinosaur from the Late Cretaceous.
-It was a titanosaur sauropod which lived in what is now China.
-The type species, "Megacervixosaurus tibetensis", was coined by Chinese paleontologist Zhao Xijin in 1985.
+"Megacervixosaurus" (meaning "big neck lizard") is the informal name given to an as yet undescribed genus of herbivorous dinosaur from the Late Cretaceous Zonggo Formation of Tibet.
+It was a titanosaur sauropod which lived in what is now China The type species, "Megacervixosaurus tibetensis", was coined by Chinese paleontologist Zhao Xijin in 1983.
 "Megacervixosaurus" has never been formally described, and remains a nomen nudum.

-Merosaurus

-"Merosaurus" is the informal name given to an indeterminate genus of dinosaur from the Early Jurassic (Sinemurian stage, around 190 million years ago) of Charmouth, Dorset, discovered in or before 1847.
-It originates either from the Blue Lias Formation or the Charmouth Mudstone Formation.
-It was a theropod, possibly a tetanuran which lived in what is now England.
-The informal name, "Merosaurus newmani", was coined by Samuel Welles, H.P.
-Powell, and Stephan Pickering in 1995 in an unpublished manuscript, and is based solely on a claw and some leg bones (a knee joint) once thought to belong to Scelidosaurus.
+Megapleurocoelus

+"Megapleurocoelus" is an informally named sauropod belonging to Flagellicaudata, from the Kem Kem Formation of Morocco, however, it lacks the requirements to become a valid taxon, thus leaving it as a naked name.
+The intended type species is "M. menduckii", first described by Singer (2015) and the holotype is JP Cr376, a single centrum from a dorsal vertebra.

 Microcephale

-"Microcephale" (meaning "tiny head") is the informal name of a genus of very small pachycephalosaurid dinosaur, otherwise known as the "North American dwarf species", which lived during the Late Cretaceous.
+"Microcephale", also known as "Mycocephale", (meaning "tiny head") is the informal name of a genus of very small pachycephalosaurid dinosaur, otherwise known as the "North American dwarf species", which lived during the Late Cretaceous.
 Its fossils were found in the late Campanian-age Dinosaur Park Formation, in Alberta, Canada.
 Not much is known about this dinosaur, as it has not yet been fully described; it is therefore a nomen nudum.
 The fossils of "Microcephale", including tiny skull caps, were first mentioned by paleontologist Paul Sereno in 1997, in a list of pachycephalosaurids.
 These skull caps measure less than 5 cm (2 in) each.
 No potential species name was given.